 Dyson has supposedly even stopped developing new corded vacs entirely, focusing instead on its growing range of Dyson cordless vacuums.
 It still sells them, though, and clearly there's still a lot to be said for traditional vacuum cleaners when it comes to sucking stuff up at full power for more than 20 minutes at a time.
 However, right now, I would recommend a cordless over corded for most users.
 Unless you live in a castle, with carpet pile up to your armpits, it's all you need.
 Some day soon, we may not even need to have a separate list of best cordless vacuum cleaners because they'll be the only vacuum cleaners.

 Looking for a cheap vacuum?
 There are online sales and deals all year round, and you'll see today's best prices below.
 If you're specifically interested in Dyson deals, we have a separate page for that, too.
 Or how about the best robot vac?
-So many vacs to choose from…
+We also have handy guides to the best handheld vacuum cleaners, the best Shark vacuum cleaners and the best car vacs.
+All we need now is a guide to the best vacuum cleaners for cleaning your vacuum cleaner!

 The best vacuum cleaners, in order